-In five years at American, Gill led the athletic department to unprecedented heights, highlighted by 25 team conference championships, 16 individual conference champions and 25 All-Americans.
+Prior to coming to Richmond, Gill spent five years at the helm of the athletic department at American University.
+During his time in Washington, D.C., he led the athletic department to unprecedented heights, highlighted by 25 team conference championships, 16 individual conference champions and 25 All-Americans.
 In Gill's first season in 2007-08, the men's basketball team, coached by Jeff Jones, won the Patriot League title, earning the school's first-ever NCAA Tournament appearance.
 The Eagles repeated the feat in 2008-09.
 Three other teams, men's cross country, field hockey and volleyball were crowned Patriot League champions during Gill's first year.

 AU's more than 250 student-athletes have flourished in the classroom, as well.
 Under Gill's guidance, the Eagles' 16 teams have earned a combined grade point average over 3.0 for 23 consecutive semesters.
 In 2011-12, 121 student-athletes were named to the university's Dean's List as the department posted a 3.36 combined GPA.